-- Beard shampoo leaves some of the natural oils intact, while normal shampoo causes dry facial hair and beard split-ends.
+- Beard shampoo leaves some of the natural oils intact, while normal shampoo causes dry skin under your facial hair and beard split-ends.

 - Beard washes are designed to help reduce beard dandruff thanks to the natural oils, generic shampoo dries the skin and causes beardruff.